 In one particularly memorable section, Ridley describes a cosy, Dickensian family scene.
 Children and parents huddled round a fire in their living room, one of them reading, perhaps, and a bird singing outside.
 It is the kind of scene that makes me smile, reminding me of costume dramas on the BBC, of a simpler time without my phone buzzing or emails unanswered.
 It sounds idyllic.
-He then opens up statistically what might have happened to that family: the father likely to live into his 50s only if he is lucky; clothes ridden with lice and the baby to die of smallpox; toothache for the mother and no light other than the fire because candles are too expensive; the bird to be trapped by the family and eaten the next day because they are hungry and food is scarce.
+He then opens up statistically what might have happened to that family: the father likely to live into his 50s only if he is lucky; clothes ridden with lice and the baby to die of smallpox; toothache for the mother and no light other than course of this book.